jameswan141/recipeapp/README.md

-NOTE: This app is not completely my work.
+NOTE: Parts of the code are adapted from another source.
 I would like to give credit to Angel Torres.